mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 In the following example, you will:

-1. Install SAM CLI
+- Install SAM CLI.
-1. Create a sample SAM application including a Lambda function and API Gateway
+- Create a sample SAM application including a Lambda function and API Gateway.
-1. Build and deploy the application to your AWS account using GitLab CI/CD
+- Build and deploy the application to your AWS account using GitLab CI/CD.

 ### Steps